dsc-courses/practice.dsc10.com/problems/su22-final/q11-true-false.md

 **Answer: ** False

 Permutation tests don't prove causality.
-Remember, we typically use the permutation test and calculate a p-value to reject a null hypothesis, not to prove the alternative.
+Remember, we use the permutation test and calculate a p-value to simply reject a null hypothesis, not to prove the alternative hypothesis.

 # END SOLUTION